-- Under the Roads Act 1993, the Applicant may require separate approvals from RMS and/or the Councils as the appropriate roads authority prior to construction or closure of public roads. - For road and intersection upgrades where the RMS is the appropriate roads authority, the Applicant will need to enter into a Works Authorisation Deed prior to commencing works, including the design, construction, alteration, maintenance, demolition and/or removal of these works. - In the event that there is a dispute between the Applicant and either of the Councils about the implementation of this condition, then either party may refer the matter to the Secretary for resolution. - 1A.
-The road improvement and intersection works detailed in Table 1A must be completed to an acceptable standard, to the satisfaction of the applicable roads authority, before project-related light vehicle traffic may use the light vehicle access route.
+- Under the Roads Act 1993, the Applicant may require separate approvals from TfNSW and/or the Councils as the appropriate roads authority prior to construction or closure of public roads. - For road and intersection upgrades where TfNSW is the appropriate roads authority, the Applicant will need to enter into a Works Authorisation Deed prior to commencing works, including the design, construction, alteration, maintenance, demolition and/or removal of these works. - In the event that there is a dispute between the Applicant and either of the Councils about the implementation of this condition, then either party may refer the matter to the Secretary for resolution. - 1A.
+The road improvement and intersection works detailed in Table 1A must be completed to an acceptable standard, to the satisfaction of the applicable roads authority, before project-related light vehicles and shuttle buses may use the light vehicle access route and shuttle bus access route.
 The Applicant must pay BSC for completing these works within 3 months of completion of construction, unless otherwise agreed with BSC.